 SLRP is a multi-discipline, state-based loan repayment program for nurses, clinicians, and physicians working in federally-designated Health Professional Shortage Areas.
-Loan repayment is provided through a federal grant, every award must be matched $1 to $1 with funds provided by the practitioner’s employer.
-Participating sites must implement a sliding fee scale for low income and uninsured patients and accept Medicare and Medicaid.
-Loan repayment awards may range from $10,000-$25,000 per year depending on the employer's match contribution.
+Loan repayment is provided through a federal grant.
+Participating sites must implement a sliding fee scale for low-income and uninsured patients and accept Medicare and Medicaid.
+Recipients may receive loan repayment awards up to $25,000 per year.
 A service obligation is required; full-time practitioners are required to fulfill a two-year service obligation.
 Sites must submit annual reports during the funding period.
 Participants currently receiving loan repayment and fulfilling a service obligation are not eligible.

 RPIP provides loan repayment for qualifying physicians serving Health Professional Shortage Areas in Idaho.
 The program is focused on physicians providing primary care medicine, family medicine, internal medicine, and pediatrics.
 RPIP is funded by fees assessed to physicians attending the University of Washington and University of Utah medical schools in state-supported seats.
 Physicians may receive a maximum of $100,000 over a four-year period toward their academic debt.
 Preference is given to eligible physicians who paid into the RPIP fund, however, funding is not limited to these candidates.
 RPIP award decisions are made by the Health Care Access and Physician Incentive Grant Review Board.
 The application cycle begins on July 1 of each year and ends on August 30 of that same year.